liupeng2117/SubgroupBoost/README.md

 library(SubgroupBoost)
 ```

 * Load data.
-In this tutorial, we will use a simulated data that comes with SubgroupBoost package to demonstrate.
+In this tutorial, we will use a simulated data that comes with SubgroupBoost package for demonstration.

 ```r
 data("simdata")